shofiq0023/homewind-rent-management/README.md

 ## Documentation

---> Navigating to `http://localhost:4200/` will redirect you to the **Login** page where you sign in with your email and password.
+--> Navigating to `http://localhost:4200/` will redirect you to the **Login** page where you sign in with your email and password *(Logged in users are remembered by default in every browser)*.

---> You can go to **Signup** page to register with an email and password.
+--> You can go to **Sign-up** page to register with an email and password.

 --> After logging in you can see the total number of **Building**, **Flat** and **Renter** you have added.<br>
 You can view the full list too.

+--> You can **Sign-out** using the Logout button located at the right side of the top bar.

 ### Sidebar options